shinyquagsire23/monado/doc/ipc.md

   any, to start communication.
 (Auto-starting, where available, is handled by platform-specific mechanisms: the client currently has no code to explicitly start up the service.)
-- The client and service must share a dedicated channel for IPC calls (aka **RPC** - remote procedure call), typically a socket.
+- The client and service must share a dedicated channel for IPC calls (also known as **RPC** - remote procedure call), typically a socket.
-- The service must share access to device data updating at various rates, shared by all clients.
+- The service must share device data updating at various rates, shared by all clients.
 This is typically done with a form of **shared memory**.

 Each platform's implementation has a way of meeting each of these needs.
 The specific way each need is met is highlighted below.